 As the local journalism crisis deepens, with thousands of local news outlets shuttering across the country, The New York Times has renewed its focus on covering their own home base.
-They have a rich tradition of reporting in New York, but because of the publication’s political and international coverage, many New Yorkers don’t think of us as a local news source.
+The Times has a rich tradition of reporting in New York, but because of the publication’s political and international coverage, many New Yorkers don’t think of it as a local news source.

 The New York Times posed this question to the Local Projects team: “How we can we give New Yorkers a way to more tangibly experience our journalism beyond simply reading it?”
 Together, client and design team developed a journalistic experience that embodied the Times’ reporting in each of New York’s five boroughs.
 Leveraging creativity to build awareness in otherwise vacant storefronts, the Local Projects team highlighted the importance of deep, investigative journalism in an era of fast news and social media.

 “The Truth Is Local” campaign showed why Times journalism in New York is valuable and worth supporting by creating five perspective-shifting storefront installations that brought important reporting from each borough to life—wrongful murder convictions in Brooklyn, educational inequality in the Bronx, reckless taxi lending schemes in Manhattan, the life of an overlooked woman in Queens and forgotten history in Staten Island.
 Each storefront explained the significance of the reporting and featured a bespoke audio narrative with the journalists.

 The design team’s concept was reverse engineered from their strategy to grab a commuter’s attention within the first seconds of passing by creating visuals compelling and intricate enough then, hold their attention long enough to question what they were seeing and relate to the journalism that inspired the work.
 Then finally, they wanted to give visitors a deeper understanding of the stories and journalists themselves.